GluuFederation/docs-ce-prod/3.1.2/source/admin-guide/openid-connect.md

 tokens returned by the authorization endpoint will only create additional calls to the LDAP server and slow you down.

-If you are going to trade the code at the token endpoint for a new token and id_token, you don't need them from the authorization endpoint too.
+If you are going to trade the code at the token endpoint for a new token and `id_token`, you don't need them from the authorization endpoint too.

 ### Flow Comparison Chart